Greta Lee

-Greta Jiehan Lee (born March 7, 1983) is an American actress.
+Greta Lee (born March 7, 1983) is an American actress.
 She had main roles in the Netflix comedy-drama series Russian Doll (2019–2022) and the Apple TV+ drama series The Morning Show (2021–2025).
 The latter earned her a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series.
 She gained prominence for her starring role in the romantic drama film Past Lives (2023), for which she received a nomination for a Golden Globe Award for Best Actress.

 Lee's other film roles include Problemista (2023), Tron: Ares (2025), Late Fame (2025), and A House of Dynamite (2025).
-She voiced Lyla in the animated superhero films Spider-Man: Into the Spider-Verse (2018) and Spider-Man: Across the Spider-Verse (2023).
+She voiced roles such as Lyla in Spider-Man: Into the Spider-Verse (2018) and Spider-Man: Across the Spider-Verse (2023) and Lilypad in the Pixar animated film Toy Story 5 (2026).
 Also known for her roles in theater, Lee made her Broadway debut in the musical comedy The 25th Annual Putnam County Spelling Bee (2007).
 She starred in the 2010 revival of the comedic play La Bête on Broadway and in the West End and the Amy Herzog play 4000 Miles (2011) at Lincoln Center Theatre.

 Life and career

 Early years and education

-Lee was born and raised in Los Angeles, California to South Korean immigrants.
+Lee was born on March 7, 1983, in Los Angeles, California to South Korean immigrants.
 While attending Harvard-Westlake School, she became interested in the performing arts.
 After high school, she studied theater at Northwestern University.
 She then moved to New York City to pursue acting.